 Community wardens

-The community warden scheme's aim is to provide a dedicated community engagement service across specified locations within the district, and to be a visible deterrent to anti-social behaviour.
-This page provides a summary of the community warden’s role and access to the team’s monthly activity reports.
+The community wardens provide a dedicated community engagement service across specified locations within the district, prioritising deterring and reducing anti-social behaviour.
+This page provides a summary of the community warden’s role, and how to get in touch.

 • Aldingbourne